 The Bottom Line

-Take your cardio up a notch by doing these dynamic cardio moves that are anything but boring and monotonous.
+Take your cardio up a notch by doing these dynamic full body exercises that are anything but boring and monotonous.
 Plyometric moves will improve your speed as well as your jump height – and they’ll boost your heart rate – guaranteed.

 American Council on Exercise.
 “Twice the Results in Half the Time?”